Get expert tax and accounting help!Call(212) 641-0673

 Non-taxable merchandise refers to items that are exempt from New York State sales and use tax.
 When you purchase these items, you do not pay the sales tax that normally applies to most goods and some services.
 These exemptions are designed to reduce the tax burden on essential items, encourage economic activity, and support certain organizations.
+Not all products are taxed equally, and knowing which items are non-taxable can help both consumers and businesses avoid unnecessary costs.

 Common Non-Taxable Items